Last updated: August 2, 2026 · By QuickResumeAI Editorial Team

 Paste a job description and the AI adjusts your summary, skills, and bullet points to match the keywords in that posting.
 For example, a Workday job ad calling for "Zendesk, Intercom, and bilingual Spanish, tier-2 escalations, CSAT 90+" will pull those exact phrases into your resume where they apply to you.
 That keyword match is how you clear the ATS filter and land in the recruiter's review pile.

-Check Your Customer Service Resume Score Now, Free
+Build Your Customer Service Resume Now